 The Peninsula Pulse debuted with 1,000 copies on May 24, 1996 as an eight-page arts and entertainment periodical.

-Door County Living is a beautiful glossy magazine, with 34,000 copies delivered FREE 5 times a year to over 18,000 households and 750 businesses.
+Door County Living is a beautiful glossy magazine, with 35,000 copies delivered FREE 5 times a year to all mailboxes in Door County.
+In addition we deliver to 750 businesses from Kewaunee County north to Washington Island.

 Door County Living was launched in 2003 as a free magazine with the intent of telling the stories of Door County culture and lifestyle; the places and people who call Door County home.

-The first year, three issues were published.
-Today, Door County Living is Door County’s Largest magazine being published five times annually.
 Within the last decade content has more than doubled, covering the following topics in each issue: Features, History, Habitats, Topside, Art Scene, Cameos, Outside In Door, Fairways, On Your Plate.
-You can also find an up to date Lodging Guide, Door County Map and Restaurant Guide in each issue.
-There is an average of 110 pages in each issue.
+You can also find an up to date Restaurant Guide in each issue.

 The Paper Boy distributes our publications throughout the county, as well as filling 150 rack card stands from Washington Island to Algoma.